Biagio Marin: Private life

 In 1914 he married Pina Marini with whom he had four children, including Gioiella and Falco.
 He knew the family of Art-deco artist and designer Josef Maria Auchentaller, so well that he wrote about an affair Emma Auchentaller had when the couple visited Grado.
 His son Falco Marin was a poet and essayist, who died during World War Two in a fight against the Yugoslav partisans in the Province of Ljubljana, Slovenia on 25 July 1943.
 Shortly before he had joined an anti-fascistic group.
 In 1977 his nephew Guy committed suicide, and a year later his wife Pina Marini died.

 The writer Claudio Magris considered himself to have been one of Biagio Marin's best friends.
 He also said that Marin was both brother and father to him.
 Immediately after the death of his friend, Pier Paolo Pasolini, Marin composed a Cycle of poems called "El critoleo del corpo fracasao" about him.

 Work

 Marin's poems, written in the Venetian language, are about the daily life and simple landscapes of his native land.
 He used the "lingua franca" that the merchants of the city used for his writings.
 He was influenced by Friedrich Hölderlin and Heinrich Heine.
 Religious thematics sometimes occur in his work.
 Andrea Zanzotto and Pier Paolo Pasolini had some difficulties with the existence of religious thematics in Marin's work.
 In 1970, the poet decided to publish all the poems written at that time in one volume, which, apropos to his sentimental attachment to his land, was titled "Songs from the Island."
 His output in the 1970s gained him the attention of Italian audiences.
-He was now obligated to write in Italian, so that everybody in Italian could understand him.
-Despite this he only wrote one book in Italian called "Acquamarina" in 1973.

-In 1985 he said that publishers where reluctant to publish even a selection of his poetry.
+He was now obligated to write in Italian so that everybody in Italian could understand him.
+Despite this, he only wrote one book in Italian called "Acquamarina" in 1973.
+In 1985 he said that publishers were reluctant to publish even a selection of his poetry.

 Influence

 Marin's book "Nel silenzio più teso" is in the Unesco Collection of representative works.
 He was one of the Founders of the Circolo della Cultura e delle Arti.
 He was active for many years as president of the "Circolo di cultura italo-austriaco" in Trieste, and he was among the first leaders of the "Incontri Culturali Mitteleuropei" in Gorizia.

-For Pier Paolo Pasolini, Marin's poems where the greatest Italian verses written in a contemporary dialect.
+For Pier Paolo Pasolini, Marin's poems were the greatest Italian verses written in a contemporary dialect.

 Luigi Dallapiccola´s first work was named after the first book by Marin, Fiuri de tapo.
 It used Poems by Marin.